 Referring a newborn that does not pass a hearing screening to a pediatric audiologist for a diagnostic evaluation.

 Providing a statement to parents stressing the importance of follow-up, the time and location of the follow-up appointment, and the telephone number of the screening audiology center.

-Referring a baby diagnosed with a hearing loss to appropriate agencies capable of providing intervention services (http://edn.ne.gov/cms for Nebraska residents) and to appropriate medical specialists (i.e., otolaryngologist and geneticist) as may be indicated by the diagnostic audiologic evaluation.
+Referring a baby identified as deaf or hard of hearing to appropriate agencies capable of providing intervention services (http://edn.ne.gov/cms for Nebraska residents) and to appropriate medical specialists (i.e., otolaryngologist and geneticist) as may be indicated by the diagnostic audiologic evaluation.